 Looking at a company’s website, it can often be difficult or impossible to find out where the clothing is made, so we hope this list will be helpful and save you some time as you shop for workwear that’s ethically produced and easily accessible to the average shopper.
 (Pictured: Karen Kane A-Line Jersey Dress, available at Nordstrom for $89.)

-Major Brands Made in the U.S.A. or Europe
+Major Brands for Workwear Made in the U.S.A. or Europe

 - Eileen Fisher: On its website, the company explains its impressive Vision 2020 plan, which focuses on the human rights aspects and environmental impact of its supply chain.
 Eileen Fisher seems much more transparent about its production than many other companies; read more here.
 Currently, about 25% takes place in New York and California.